wasmCloud/wasmcloud.com/community/2023-09-20-community-meeting.md

 - We are excited to announce we have cut a fresh version of wasmCloud.
 - We’ll have a blog ready in the next day or so with all the details.
-- Feature frozen for future stuff.
+- Feature frozen for future innovation.
-- We are really happy with where we are after a ton of testing 🙂
+- We are really happy with where we are after much testing 🙂
-- From here we can milestone out in the run up to wamCloud 1.0.0 and becoming a CNCF. incubation project (hopefully soon).
+- From here, we can milestone out in the run up to wamCloud 1.0.0 and becoming a CNCF. incubation project (hopefully soon).
 - This release will be out in wash and wadm shortly.
 - Check out the recording for the full discussion.